Underwurlde: Gameplay

-Atop this screenshot of gameplay is the player's score and a measure of Sabreman's depth from the surface.
+Atop this screenshot is the player's score and a measure of Sabreman's depth from the surface.

 Underwurlde is a platform game viewed from a side-angle perspective.
 The player controls Sabreman, a pith-helmeted adventurer, as he jumps between platforms in a castle and its caverns to find a way to escape past the exit guardians.
 Sabreman must use a specific weapon—knife, catapult, and torch—that corresponds to each guardian.
 The player uses the keyboard's QWERTY keys to progress through a series of flip screens in which the player's character reaches the boundary of the viewable area on the screen to flip to another area, with 597 screens in all.
-While Sabreman begins in a castle adorned with clocks, birds, and baskets, the character must also descend down into caverns through several successive vertical screens.
-Sabreman automatically attaches a rope to the ceiling when the player controls him off of a ledge.
+While Sabreman begins in a castle adorned with clocks, birds, and baskets, the character must also descend into caverns through several successive vertical screens.
+Sabreman automatically attaches a rope to the ceiling when the player guides him off of a ledge.
 The player can then swing Sabreman side to side to jump to another ledge.
 At the bottom of a cavern, Sabreman can ride a bubble to the top.

 As a change from earlier games by the developer, Sabreman is invulnerable to enemies and is instead knocked back in a bounce by their touch.
 However, Sabreman will fall to his death if knocked off a precipice.
-The player starts with seven lives and few extras can be found throughout the game.
+The player starts with seven lives and a few extras can be located throughout the game.
 Blue gemstone power-ups turn Sabreman invincible to falls from any height for a limited amount of time.
-Enemies include harpies and gargoyles, who can be killed by Sabreman's weapon.
+Enemies include harpies and gargoyles, which can be killed by Sabreman's weapon.
 After passing the first guardian, eagles appear and can pick up and drop Sabreman.
 Underwurlde has three possible endings, and each was designed to correspond to the plots of the three planned sequels in the Sabreman series.
 The player receives a score calculated by the number of objects acquired, enemies defeated, and percentage of rooms visited.
 The game also supports keyboard and joystick control, and as with other games from the developer, the instructions packaged with Underwurlde were cryptic, and left the player to figure out the controls and sequence on their own.
-The Commodore 64 version of the game is similar to the original in appearance and gameplay.
+The Commodore 64 version is similar to the original in appearance and gameplay.